California Consumer Privacy Act Policy

 Your privacy is important to us.
-This California Consumer Privacy Act Disclosure explains how EverTrust Bank ("Company," "we," or "us") collect, use, and disclose personal information relating to California residents covered by the California Consumer Privacy Act of 2018 ("CCPA").
-This notice is provided pursuant to the CCPA.
+This California Consumer Privacy Act Policy explains how EverTrust Bank ("Company," "we," or "us") collects, uses, and discloses personal information relating to California residents covered by the California Consumer Privacy Act of 2018 ("CCPA").

-The specific Personal Information that we collect, use, and disclose relating to a California resident covered by the CCPA will vary based on our relationship or interaction with that individual.
-For example, this Disclosure does not apply with respect to information that we collect about California residents who apply for or obtain our financial products and services for personal, family, or household purposes.
-For more information about how we collect, disclose, and secure information relating to these customers, please refer to our Privacy Notice.
+- Information that we collect about California residents who apply for or obtain our financial products and services for personal, family, or household purposes.
+For more information about how we collect, disclose, and secure information relating to these customers, please refer to our Privacy Notice for Consumers.

 Categories of Personal Data that We Collect and Disclose

-The Personal Data that we collect, use, or disclose about a specific California resident will depend on, for example, our relationship or interaction with that individual.
+The Personal Data that we collect, use, or disclose about a specific California resident will depend on our relationship or interaction with that individual.

 During the past 12 months, we have collected the following categories of Personal Data: